 Inter Bangkok 0 North Bangkok University 9 (Sunday 20th February 2022) Thai League 3 Bangkok Region (att: 60)

-Taking on water as I walked, I started to feel a bit more upbeat, noticing how the area had developed since I visited the arena when BEC Tero Sasana were the host club.
+Taking on some water as I walked, I started to feel a bit more upbeat, noticing how the area had developed since I visited the arena when BEC Tero Sasana were the host club.
 However, it was a different story at the stadium.

 Thai Honda took on residency to displace Tero who merged with Police United.
 The whole place looked scruffy and pain peeling and rust appearing.
 Lots of seats had been removed from the main side, which was the only one open.
 Admission was free with an absence of club officials noticeable.